AdamBoley/Project-Beergate/README.md

 On smaller screen sizes, I noted that the supplementary beer review information - author, timestamp, brewery, etc - became misaligned on smaller screen sizes.
 I solved this by removing the float classes I had previously applied, as I considered that it would be very possible for authors, beers and breweries to have long names, and for the keywords field to have many words as well.
 I also reduced the pagination number to 3 so that only 3 reviews display per page.
 This has created a cleaner, less busy landing page.

 I noted that the user_reviews and search_results pages were quite bare, so I added the same supplementary information that had been added to the index page - type, colour, brewery, etc. I had also planned to insert quick links to the update_review and delete_review pages, so that a user could quickly update and delete these reviews from the search_results and user_reviews pages.
 Whilst technically possible, it disrupted my styling and element placement, presumably because each search result card rendered on those pages is contained within an anchor element.
 I could have removed this parent anchor element, but chose not to because it makes tapping on a mobile device much easier.

+When testing the user_reviews page, I noted that all of the reviews belonging to a particular user were displayed, whether they had been approved or not.
+When I clicked on these, I got Django error pages.
+This was the result of not using `filter(approved=True)` in the UserReviewsView.
+In solving this, I greatly expanded the functionality of that views, so that it checks whether a user has unapproved reviews.
+The reasoning behind this was that I had some text set to display if the object_list was empty that merely said that the user had not written any reviews.
+If indeed the user *had* written a review, but that review was not yet approved, it could cause the user to doubt that the add_review page was working properly.
+The UserReviewsView now considers 5 cases:
+- 1 - the user has not written any reviews.
+    - In this case, text will display informing the user of this and inviting them to write a review

+- 2 - the user has written one review, but it is awaiting approval
+    - In this case, text will dispaly informing the user of this.
+I included this because a user's first review would probably be considered the most important

+- 3 - the user has written one or more reviews, but none have been approved.
+    - In this case, text will display informing the user of this

+- 4 - the user has written one or more reviews, and some have been approved
+    - In this case, text will display informing the user of this, and their approved reviews will also be displayed

+- 5 - the user has written one or more reviews, and all have been approved
+    - In this case, all of the user's reviews will be displayed, with no additional text

 # Development Choices